MartinSnyder/MartinSnyder.github.io/articles/ultima5.md

 Most people playing this game today are unlikely to have the full (or any) documentation.
 Notably, the GOG version of Ultima V includes only a text version of the "Player's Guide" which is one of the least valuable documents.

-[Museum of Computer Adventure Game History][mocagh.org] is a good source for the original documents.
+[Museum of Computer Adventure Game History][mocagh] is a good source for the original documents.
 The two most important ones are linked below.

 - [Quick Reference][quick-reference] - If you read only one document, read this
 - [Paths of Destiny][cluebook] - The official cluebook